d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 import sys
 ```

 ## Construct a Model

 Here, we demonstrate the most basic design of a fully convolutional network model.
-As shown in Figure 11.11, the fully convolutional network first uses the convolutional neural network to extract image features, then transforms the number of channels into the number of categories through the $1\times 1$ convolution layer, and finally transforms the height and width of the feature map to the size of the input image by using the transposed convolution layer.
+As shown in :numref:`fig_fcn`, the fully convolutional network first uses the convolutional neural network to extract image features, then transforms the number of channels into the number of categories through the $1\times 1$ convolution layer, and finally transforms the height and width of the feature map to the size of the input image by using the transposed convolution layer :numref:`chapter_transposed_conv`.
 The model output has the same height and width as the input image and has a one-to-one correspondence in spatial positions.
 The final output channel contains the category prediction of the pixel of the corresponding spatial position.

 ![Fully convolutional network. ](../img/fcn.svg)
+:label:`fig_fcn`

 Below, we use a ResNet-18 model pre-trained on the ImageNet data set to extract image features and record the network instance as `pretrained_net`.
 As you can see, the last two layers of the model member variable `features` are the global maximum pooling layer `GlobalAvgPool2D` and example flattening layer `Flatten`.
 The `output` module contains the fully connected layer used for output.
 These layers are not required for a fully convolutional network.